-The CARES Act has multiple provisions to assist business with cash flow and liquidity to encourage businesses to keep employees on the payroll during the COVID-19 crisis.
+The Employee Retention Tax Credit and other tax provisions are available to assist business with cash flow and liquidity to encourage businesses to keep employees on the payroll during the COVID-19 crisis.
 We encourage you to reach out to your accountant/tax preparer to see which provisions can benefit your business.
-A few of the provisions include:

-The Texas Workforce Commission (TWC) encourages employers to enroll in Shared Work program as an alternative to layoffs.
-The voluntary Shared Work program was developed to help Texas employers and employees withstand a slowdown in business such as the impact of COVID-19.
-For more information on the Shared Work Program or to apply for the program, click here.
+The Texas Workforce Commission (TWC) offers resources to help Texas employers and employees withstand a slowdown in business such as the impact of COVID-19.
+For more information on TWC resources for employers, click here.

-The Centers for Disease Control and Prevention has released an interim guide to assist businesses and employers plan, prepare and respond to Coronavirus Disease.
+The Centers for Disease Control and Prevention has released guidance to assist businesses and employers plan, prepare and respond to Coronavirus Disease.
 The CDC will update this interim guidance as needed and as additional information becomes available.